French premier holds talks after violent protests in Paris

 - Pilots struggled against Boeing's 737 MAX control system on doomed Lion Air flight

+Socialist leader Olivier Faure urged Philippe to drop the tax hikes and to restore a wealth tax that was slashed by the centrist government.

+“We want a change in the method.
+One needs to come down Mount Olympus,” Faure said, referring to Macron’s Greek god nickname Jupiter.

 Activists wearing fluorescent yellow high-visibility vests torched cars, smashed windows, looted stores, threw rocks at police and tagged the Arc de Triomphe with graffiti on Sunday.
-Police responded with tear gas and water cannons, closing down dozens of streets and Metro stations to contain the riot.
+Police responded with tear gas and water cannons, closing down dozens of streets and subway stations to contain the riot.

 More anti-government protests took place on Monday as ambulance workers took to the streets and gathered close to the National Assembly in downtown Paris to complain about changes to working conditions.
-Protesters set tires on fire and blocked traffic as an activist held a board reading “The State killed me.”
+Protesters set tires on fire and blocked traffic as an activist held a board reading “The State killed me” and others chanted “Macron Resign!”

+The yellow vest movement is bringing together people from across the political spectrum complaining about economic inequalities and waning spending power.

+Since the movement kicked off on Nov.
+17, three people have been killed and hundreds injured in clashes or accidents stemming from the protests.
+Over the past three weeks, protesters have been setting up road blockades across the country and their movement has garnered widespread public support despite the violence.